exercism/problem-specifications/exercises/reverse-string/description.md

-# Reverse String
+Reverse a string

-The objective is to write a function that reverses the input sequence of characters.

-## For Example
+For Example:
 input: "cool"
 output: "looc"